godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. image:: img/editor_intro_search_help.png

-Double-click on an item to open the corresponding page in the script workspace.
+Double-click on an item to open the corresponding page in the script main screen.

 .. image:: img/editor_intro_help_class_animated_sprite.png